GoogleCloudPlatform/gradle-appengine-templates/GcmEndpoints/README.md

 ## 2.3.
 Testing against a deployed backend

-Once you have deployed your backend to App Engine, you can connect your Android app to it by modifying `EndpointsAsyncTask` class defined in section 2 above.
+Once you have deployed your backend to App Engine, you can connect your Android app to it by modifying `GcmRegistrationAsyncTask` class defined in section 2 above.
 In particular, replace the lines
 ```java
 MyApi.Builder builder = new MyApi.Builder(AndroidHttp.newCompatibleTransport(), new AndroidJsonFactory(), null)
         .setRootUrl("http://10.0.2.2:8080/_ah/api/") // 10.0.2.2 is localhost's IP address in Android emulator